Direct Party and Representative Voting (DPR)

 STV - Parliament would be populated with MPs from different parties in numbers broadly proportional to the votes cast for the parties.

-DPR Voting – Parliament would be populated with MPs considered to be the best potential MPs irrespective of party nomination.
+DPR Voting – Parliament would be populated with MPs elected as the local choice.
 It is not possible to say if this would reflect the present plurality system or whether the mix would in time reflect overall voting trends.

 Small Party Representation.